 You can directly access your students' Eligibility (Accommodation) Letters by accessing this link: https://teton.accessiblelearni

 Once you are in the Instructor page, you may need to log in - use your myAVC login and password.
 You will be able to see all OSD students who are registered in your classes, and directly access their accommodations (Eligibility Letters).

 If you have questions regarding an accommodation or need assistance with a student, please contact us directly.
 The Office for Students with Disabilities is here to assist you!

-For Assistance with a Student: email Dr. Louis Lucero, OSD Director: email@example.com
+For Assistance with a Student: Email Dr. Louis Lucero, the OSD Director, at email@example.com

 - Do I asked my student for the Test Accommodation Form before sending my exam to the OSD office?